2i2c-org/infrastructure/docs/howto/features/login-page.md

    your image)
 3. A link generated with the [nbgitpuller Link Generator](https://nbgitpuller.readthedocs.io/en/latest/link.html) may also be used if you want to send the user to a particular repository pulled in by nbgitpuller.

+### Staging Hub Considerations

+We would like staging hubs to have the same configuration as production hubs to the extent possible.
+So if you're redirecting your production hub's home page, you should redirect the staging hub's as well.
+There are two ways to approach this:

+1. Redirect the staging and production hubs to the same community page.
+This works fine, but makes it *really* confusing to log in to the staging hub to test anything, as the login link in the community maintained page is probably pointing to the *production* hub!
+Anyone wanting to login to the staging hub will have to use a manually constructed link (via formats specified above).

+2. Ask the community to maintain two different pages - one for staging and one for production.
+And redirect each hub appropriately.

+Option (2) is preferred to minimize confusion.